 Incredibly happy chicks

-In our experience, chicks are by far the happiest with the Sweeter Heater and similar models like the Brinsea EcoGlow.
+In our experience, chicks are by far the happiest with the Sweeter Heater and similar models like the Cozy Coop Heater and the Brinsea EcoGlow.
 In fact, when we first switched to the Sweeter Heater, our chicks were so quiet, we thought something was wrong with them!
 We realized that the bright heat bulb we'd been using agitates them.
 And it makes sense--wouldn't a glaring red light shining on you day and night agitate you, too?
 Chicks under a Sweeter Heater are are content all day long, and they sleep peacefully all night long--no loud chirping to keep you awake!